The charm of Hakuba continues to spread!

 ![]() | ![]() | ![]() | ![]() |

-This local ski resort appears on the left hand side on the way to Kashimayari.
-Most of the slopes with four lifts are wide and have gentle slopes with good visibility, making it ideal for beginners and families.
-The latest artificial snow machines have been installed, making it easy to ski and enjoyable in safety.
+This local ski resort appears on the left side of the road on the way to Kashimayari.
+With four lifts, most of the slopes are wide, open, and gentle, making it ideal for beginners and families.
+The latest snowmaking machines have been installed, making it easy to ski and safe to enjoy.

-There are no advanced skiers here who drive at high speeds, so you can enjoy it at a relaxed pace with peace of mind.
-There is also a children's area, making it perfect for families with children on a snowy holiday.
-There is also a snowmobile experience available.
+There are no high-speed advanced skiers here, so you can relax and enjoy yourself without worry.
+There is also a dedicated area for toddlers, making it perfect for families with children to enjoy a snow play holiday.
+Snowmobile experiences are also available.

 ![]() | ![]() | ![]() | ![]() |